liqd/adhocracy3/docs/source/JS_Guidelines.rst

 ~~~~~~~~~~~~~

 -  Use `jsdoc`_-style comments in your code.

    -  Currently, no tool seems to be available to include JSDoc
       comments in sphinx.
-   -  `Typescript has only limited JSDoc support
+   -  `TypeScript has only limited JSDoc support
       <http://typescript.codeplex.com/workitem/504>`_